NASA’s Webb Hints at Possible Atmosphere Surrounding Rocky Exoplanet - NASA Science

 Researchers using NASA’s James Webb Space Telescope may have detected atmospheric gases surrounding 55 Cancri e, a hot rocky exoplanet 41 light-years from Earth.
 This is the best evidence to date for the existence of any rocky planet atmosphere outside our solar system.

-Renyu Hu from NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, California, is lead author on a paper published today in Nature.
+Renyu Hu from NASA’s Jet Propulsion Laboratory in Southern California is lead author on a paper published today in Nature.
 “Webb is pushing the frontiers of exoplanet characterization to rocky planets,” Hu said.
 “It is truly enabling a new type of science.”

 Super-Hot Super-Earth 55 Cancri e

-55 Cancri e (image below, details/download), also known as Janssen, is one of five known planets orbiting the Sun-like star 55 Cancri, in the constellation Cancer.
+55 Cancri e, also known as Janssen, is one of five known planets orbiting the Sun-like star 55 Cancri, in the constellation Cancer.
 With a diameter nearly twice that of Earth and density slightly greater, the planet is classified as a super-Earth: larger than Earth, smaller than Neptune, and likely similar in composition to the rocky planets in our solar system.

 To describe 55 Cancri e as “rocky,” however, could leave the wrong impression.
 The planet orbits so close to its star (about 1.4 million miles, or one-twenty-fifth the distance between Mercury and the Sun) that its surface is likely to be molten — a bubbling ocean of magma.
 With such a tight orbit, the planet is also likely to be tidally locked, with a dayside that faces the star at all times and a nightside in perpetual darkness.